mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 Profit looks scary, but it's just because transitioning to a contract manufacturer has made my expenses more "bursty."
 In October, I didn't have any bills for raw materials, but in November, I had $57k in raw materials expenses.
 I should really start reporting these as cost of goods sold, but for now, I'm just reporting the simple cash delta.

-$80-100k is TinyPilot's normal, and we're safely in there.
+$80-100k is TinyPilot's normal revenue range, and we're safely in there.
 I might have tried to take advantage of Black Friday / Cyber Monday, but we were low on inventory due to the manufacturing switch, so we didn't have enough in stock to drop prices.

 ## One-day shipping: how hard could it be?